ypcode/site-designs-studio-v2/README.md

   - When the site is selected, a dropdown allows the select the list to generated the Site Script from.
 - When a new Site Script is created, the UI allows the user to directly associate it to either an existing Site Design or to a new Site Design.
 - From the action button, a Site Script can be exported as package to be deployed to another tenant
-  - The export package comes as several flavors (JSON, PnP Powershell, O365 CLI Powershell, O365 CLI Bash)
+  - The export package comes as several flavors (JSON, PnP PowerShell, O365 CLI PowerShell, O365 CLI Bash)

 ### Create a Site Script from an existing site
 ![Create from Site](docs/sdsv2_demo01.gif)